SAFCSP-Team/cpp-class-project/README.md

 ### Objective

-In this project, our main goal is to understand how to build class and use it's properities and methods by creating objects.
+In this project, our main goal is to understand how to build a class and use its properties and methods by creating objects.

 ### Problem

-Build employees class with the mentioned properities and methods below:
+Build employees class, with the mentioned properties and methods below:

 ### Implementation

-- In `Employee` class:
+- In the `Employee` class:

-1. Add the properities below to the employee class:
+1. Add the properties below to the employee class:
 int id
 string name
 string role